exact-payments/merchant-demo-exactjs-spring-boot/README.md

 ## Overview

 CSIPayJS is client-side JavaScript library that can be used with eCommerce merchant web applications to accept online payments from customers without the PCI compliance requirements.
-This is an implementation of a Java Spring Boot application that is common among many eCommerce websites on how to integrate ExactJS.
+This implementation of a Java Spring Boot application that is common among many eCommerce websites and shows how to integrate CSIPayJS.

 More information about ExactJS can be found in the following guide: https://csipay-pyxis.readme.io/reference/getting-started-1